When President Jokowi was “attacked” by residents of Manado City - ExBulletin

 During a working visit to North Sulawesi Province, Thursday evening, February 22, 2024, President Joko Widodo visited Megamall, Manado City.
 The atmosphere in the mall, which was lively at that time, became even livelier with the arrival of President Jokowi.

-“Pak Jokowi, Pak Jokowi, Pak Jokowi,” people shouted when they saw President Jokowi getting off the car in the mall lobby at around 7:45 p.m.
+“Mr. Jokowi, Mr. Jokowi, Mr. Jokowi,” people shouted when they saw President Jokowi getting off the car in the mall lobby at around 7:45 p.m.
 WITA.
 Seeing the crowd, President Jokowi immediately responded to the people's greetings and approached a number of visitors while accepting invitations to take selfies.

 Andre, one of the residents, admitted that he was deliberately waiting for President Jokowi to arrive.
 He didn't want to miss the opportunity to meet the number one person in Indonesia.